a woman doing yoga in a living room

 2. Mindful Movement: Yogic Asanas for Stress Relief

 Movement combined with mindfulness is a powerful antidote to stress.
-Yogic asanas not only stretch and strengthen the body but also help release stored emotional tension.
+Yogic asanas not only stretch and strengthen our body but also help release stored emotional tension without any harm.

 Top Stress-Relieving Asanas